-To pan fry dumplings, add 1-2 tablespoons of neutral tasting oil to a large saute pan.
+To make pan-fried dumplings, add 1-2 tablespoons of neutral tasting oil to a large skillet on medium heat.
 Let the pan heat on medium low heat for at least five minutes.
-Add the dumplings.
+Add the dumplings to the hot pan.
 After about 5-8 minutes, or until they’re lightly brown and crispy, move them around a little.

 Then, add a small amount of water, maybe ¼ of a cup, and pour it in.
 Cover with a lid for 5 minutes.
 Let the dumplings crisp back up.

 Bring a large pot of water to a boil.
-Drop the dumplings in once the water is boiling.
+Drop the dumplings in the hot water once the water is boiling.
 Boil for about 5-8 minutes.